East Mackay

 East Mackay has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified ten projects that are expected to impact the area.
-Notable projects include Mackay Base Hospital Expansion, Mackay State Development Area, Mackay Waterfront Priority Development Area, and Great Barrier Reef Arena Redevelopment.
-The following list details those projects likely to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects likely influencing the region.
+Key projects include Mackay Base Hospital Expansion, Mackay State Development Area, Mackay Waterfront Priority Development Area, and Great Barrier Reef Arena Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.